PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 	TERM_1 = 5
 	TERM_2 = 4

-	// We want the sum variable to contain the sum of TERM_1 and TERM_2.
+	// We want the sum variable to contain the sum of
-	// However, the "a" variable can only be used in methods, so we can't
+	// TERM_1 and TERM_2.
+However, the "a" variable can
+	// only be used in methods in the App class, so we
-	// write sum = a.TERM_1 + a.TERM_2 here.
-So instead, we initialize
+	// can't write sum = a.TERM_1 + a.TERM_2 here.
+So
-	// the sum to a dummy value (0 in this case)... sum = 0
+	// instead, we initialize the sum to a dummy value
+	// (0 in this case)...
+	sum = 0

 	onBefore(){

-		// ...and in this method we assigns sum its correct value. a.sum = a.TERM_1 + a.TERM_2
+		// ...and in this method we assign
+		// the sum its correct value.
+		a.sum = a.TERM_1 + a.TERM_2

 	}